mrsoning/mrsoning/README.md

 I need to sleep!!!!!!!!!!!!!!!!!!!!

-Ok, my projekt is game "Spasewar"
+Ok, my projekt is game "Spacewar"

 This game concluded in kill another spaseship and try to survive from the enemy lasers.